AaronHughes424/HTMLandCSSProject/README.md

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### GitHub Pages